-- 2.16 No noise assessment has been provided to assess the external noise impacts or internal noise transmission from the adjoining public bar on the proposed residential apartments.
+2.15 No noise assessment has been provided to assess the external noise impacts on the proposed residential apartments.
 There will be external noise from South Parade frontage due to the existing street noise from use of the public bars and outside drinking areas from raised voices and noise breakout from the public houses.
 This will lead to potential restrictions on the activities of the public houses as the introduction of residential housing will cause a potential nuisance to arise.
-Environmental Health have historically received complaints about the customer noise and loud amplified music from the Caprice Hotel affecting neighbouring residential flats and therefore it is important that a noise assessment is provided to ensure external noise is sufficiently mitigated. - 2.17 I would therefore recommend refusal of this application as no noise assessment has been provided to enable the determination of this application.
+Environmental Health have historically received complaints about the customer noise and loud amplified music from the Caprice Hotel affecting neighbouring residential flats and therefore it is important that a noise assessment is provided to ensure external noise is sufficiently mitigated.

+2.16 I would therefore recommend refusal of this application as no noise assessment has been provided to enable the determination of this application.